mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

       ensure that Informer activities and mTLS processes are logged as expected.
 This includes checking for proper logging of both successful operations and any errors or warnings.
+* **Unit Test**:
+	- We will use Go testing package to write base using test for procedures.

 #### Planned Enhancements for the Next Version